22 November 2022

 Training investment - It’s proven that contractors who offer training programs to employees reduce rework costs by 11 - 22% [Islamic University of Gaza/Berlin School of Technology report].
 Not only does it provide your teams with the opportunity to learn vital technical skills, but also teaches them to effectively communicate and manage change.
 By giving them a chance to contribute ideas, teams gain an increased sense of engagement, improving their performance and boosting workplace satisfaction.

 To understand where to best concentrate training efforts, companies should evaluate their processes to uncover where the bulk of errors occur.

-BIM collaboration - The utilisation of a cloud-based 3D BIM model from the earliest design stages facilitates seamless collaboration across trades.
-It allows real-time design updates, superior project management and site validation in 3D with XYZ Reality’s Engineering-Grade Augmented Reality headset, the Atom.
+BIM collaboration - The utilization of a cloud-based 3D BIM model from the earliest design stages facilitates seamless collaboration across trades.
+It allows real-time design updates, superior project management and site validation in 3D with XYZ Reality’s Engineering Grade Augmented Reality headset, the Atom™.

 An engineer who wears the Atom headset during site inspection is able to live-stream the walkthrough to any number of stakeholders, no matter their global location.
 Whether they’re designers, contractors, subcontractors or clients, you’ll ensure everyone is on the same page.

 Team alignment - The issue of information silos is a significant contributor to error and rework.
 This is especially true in the design phase.
 When you join up disparate teams and align the goals of stakeholders, you tighten focus and guarantee a unified manner of working.